-The Inverse Compton (IC) scattering process between the electrons in the relativistic wind and the photons from the reemission is also possible.
+The inverse Compton (IC) scattering process may also take place between the electrons in the relativistic wind and the photons from the re-emission.
 The IC spectrum for isotropic electrons and isotropic photons at $a_1 = h \nu_1 / (m_e c^2)$ (where $\nu_1$ is the emitting photon frequency) should be \citep{Blumenthal_1970RvMP...42..237B}